 If you’re looking for outdoor things to see in Catania, Bellini Gardens is where it’s at.
 This 70,000-square-meter park is where you’ll find mosaic walkways, dated gardens (literally), and an arbor that overlooks Mt.
 Etna.

-Once the private garden of a prince, with an 18th-century labyrinth meant to disorient and delight guests, Bellini Gardens now invites everyone to get a little lost in its paths.
+Once the private garden of a prince, featuring an 18th-century labyrinth designed to disorient and delight guests, Bellini Gardens now invites everyone to get a little lost in its winding paths.
 Stray cats run across grassy hills, lovers linger on benches under hundred-year-old trees, and if you’re lucky, you might catch a concert in the wrought-iron music cloister.

 Via Cardinale Dusmet, 1, 95131 Catania CT, Italy